 For Confluence Park board meeting minutes contact the city of LaVerkin, 435 North Main Street, LaVerkin, Utah 84745.
 Phone:435-635-2581

 The main entrance to Confluence Park is at the LaVerkin trailhead.
 You can access the park through the other trailheads as well.

 From Main Street in Hurricane, travel north until the road ends.
 At this point you will see a faint trail that leads down to the river below.

 2. SR-9 trailhead

-SR-9 has a large bridge which crosses the river.
-Just north of this bridge is a pullout to the west.
-At this pullout you will see a trail that winds its way down to the river below.
+SR-9 has a large bridge which crosses the river between the towns of Hurricane and La Verkin.
+On the La Verkin side of the bridge, west of SR-9 between the vacation rentals and River Rock Roasting Company, you will find the trailhead.
+Parking is available north of River Rock in the dirt lot located at 300 South.
+The trail winds its way down to the river below.
 This trail follows the river to the old power station then continues on to eventually connect with the LaVerkin trailhead.

 3. Center Street trailhead